Between the years of 1859-1893, the first practicing doctors of Richmond were women. This page is dedicated to those first doctors.

 On Oct 31, 1873, Sarah was chosen to serve as a missionary for the Church of Jesus Christ of Latter-day Saints.
-The program's goal was to have women get medical degrees, study nursing and midwifery, and share their knowledge with other sisters of their wards and stakes.
-The Relief Society of the Church was in charge of the mission, making Eliza R. Snow the mission President.
+The program's goal was for women to receive medical degrees, study nursing and midwifery, and share their knowledge with other sisters of their wards and stakes.
+The Relief Society of the Church was in charge of the mission, with Eliza R. Snow serving as the mission President.

 Sarah recounts the following: